As your co employer, how your staffing agency manages its employer and compliance responsibilities can impact you. Here's how.... … Read More »

 by Jeanne Knutzen | June 21, 2018

-While there are no legal reasons to shorten a temporary assignment, other factors should be considered. … Read More »
+While there are no legal reasons to limit the length of time a temporary employee can be on assignment, there are other factors to consider. … Read More »

 by Jeanne Knutzen | January 25, 2018

 Are Your Temporary Employees Subject to Washington State’s New Mandatory Paid Time Off Policies?
 The short answer is yes.
 And this article has the details about the new law and how it will impact you! … Read More »

 by Jeanne Knutzen | April 18, 2016

 Are temporary employees subject to overtime pay?
 Am I at risk if my staffing agency isn't paying them overtime pay rates? … Read More »

 by Guest Author | September 9, 2015

 Under the proposed rule, an employee will need to earn a minimum of $970 per week (or $50,440 per year) and meet the duties test in order to be exempt from overtime wages, increasing from $455 per week ($23,660 per year). … Read More »

 Many of our employees have smartphones.
 Do we have to pay them for every time they use it outside of regular working hours?
 While I tell them not to, many still respond to emails and texts outside of work hours.
 What do I do? … Read More »

 by Jeanne Knutzen | July 13, 2015